 In the coming years, small businesses will need to be even more aggressive to compete in their market as the consumer turns to the Internet for shopping and small business sourcing.
 Thus, setting aside budget for SEO should be a high priority.
-Small businesses do not have the same capitalization as their larger competitors, but if the techniques for implementing a well-planned SEO campaign are adopted, success will be easier to achieve.
+Small businesses do not have the same capitalization as their larger competitors, but if the techniques for implementing a well-planned local SEO campaign are adopted, success will be easier to achieve.
 Since the Internet presents a level playing field for both large and small companies the best solution for a local business to compete and win against their larger rival is to be visible on Google.
-Forbes wrote a great article on 7 reasons that small businesses should care about SEO, read it
+Forbes wrote a great article on 7 reasons that small businesses should care about local SEO.

 SEO success starts with a focus on the major ranking factors